diegorusso/diegorusso.github.io/_posts/2011-03-01-old-howtos-which-translate.md

 title: Old HOWTOs..
 Which translate?
 categories:
 - personal
-- italian
+- english
+tags:
 - languages
-- osx
-- programming
 - blog
-- linux
-- leopard
-- windows
-- iPhone
-- howto
-- google
-- geek
-- snow leopard
-tags:
-- python
-- apache
-- django
 ---
 For some years this blog has been written **only in italian**, and as you know, some time ago I decided to switch it **in three languages**.
 While I